Music Courses

 Offered: fall and spring

-MUS 3860-3870 GRACE NOTES (WOMEN’S CHORUS) (1 credit)
+MUS 3860-3870 GRACE NOTES (WOMEN’S CHORUS) (1)

 The Methodist University Women’s Chorus is open to all women of the university community with students from all disciplines who love to sing and enjoy camaraderie through great music.
-It is intended to provide a foundation in the area of vocal technique while achieving a high standard of excellence in repertoire selected from all periods and musical styles.
+It is intended to provide a foundation in vocal technique while achieving a high standard of excellence in repertoire selected from all periods and musical styles.
 Fulfills the General Education requirement when taken for three semesters.

 Prerequisite: none